GillesArcas/PythonSed/README.md

 * * *

-`sed.py` implements all standard commands and regular expression features of sed.
+`PythonSed` implements all standard commands and regular expression features of sed.
 Its reference is GNU sed 4.2.
 It implements almost all its features except the most specific ones.

-GNU sed [manual](http://www.gnu.org/software/sed/manual/sed.html) page can serve as a reference for `sed.py` given the differences described in the following.
+GNU sed [manual](http://www.gnu.org/software/sed/manual/sed.html) page can serve as a reference for `PythonSed` given the differences described in the following.

 * * *